A Letter Never Sent

 BTE has always been one of my favorite bands.
 They've consistently produced great music starting in one of the golden ages of rock in the mid-nineties.
 Of their 5 major studio albums, not a single one has been bad.
 In fact, I'd venture to say that all of their output is excellent.

 Better Than Ezra also seems to like playing in Baltimore.
 They've played the same venue, also free of charge, for the past four or five years straight, and they've come here consistently for most of the past decade.
-As for as bands go, they're like your favorite cool uncle that comes to visit over the holidays and gives you a bunch of cash and goes out drinking with you.
+As far as bands go, they're like your favorite cool uncle that comes to visit over the holidays and gives you a bunch of cash and goes out drinking with you.
 Actually, that's a stupid analogy and I don't have an uncle like that, but hopefully you get the point.
 I love me my annual live BTE fix.

 As for the show itself, a good time was had by all.
 The band played a quality set with a bunch of staples and spanned their catalogue fairly well.
 They didn't play a couple of my favorites, "Live Again" and "Daylight", but I can't complain.
 As usual, "A Lifetime" and "In the Blood" were great to hear.